ZiaUrRehman-bit/ZiaUrRehman-bit/README.md

            🌱 Hand Gesture Control Robot using OpenCV (Mediapipe Library) 🌱 Face detection and pose estimation using OpenCV (Mediapipe Library) 🌱 Control Motor speed by hand gesture using OpenCV (Mediapipe Library)

+       - 🌱 Barqi Labs Rawalpindi                25thAug 2018 to 12th Dec 2018
+         Embedded System Design Engineer:

+        - Following are the Projects done in this lab:
+        - Project with Fauji Fertilizer Company Sadiqabad:
+            🌱 Design and Automate Score Badminton court using PIC 🌱 microcontroller, IR transmitter and receiver and seven Segments.
+            🌱 PCB Designing
+            🌱 Automatic control car using DTMF decoder 🌱 Automatic Door Lock System using Bluetooth Module HC-05 🌱 Data Logger Using PIC18F452

 <!---